 9.4 Once the required number of quotations has been obtained, a decision has to be taken regarding the best terms offered and the institution with which the funds are going to be invested.
-The best offer is normally accepted, with thorough consideration of investment principles.
+Subject to par 8.6 above, the best offer is normally accepted, with thorough consideration of investment principles.
 No attempts may be made to make institutions compete with each other as far as their rates and terms are concerned.
 If institutions have been asked for a quotation with regard to a specific package the institution has to be told to offer their best rate in their quotation and that, once the quotation has been given, no further bargaining or discussions would be entered into in that regard.